My Honest Review of ChatGPT The Leading AI Tool Revolutionizing Daily Life in 2026

 7. Codex Agent: Advanced coding helps with execution.

 This is where I spend most of my time.
-The jump in reasoning quality with GPT-5 is noticeable responses feel deeper and more nuanced.
+The jump in reasoning quality with GPT-5 is noticeable, as responses feel deeper and more nuanced.

 Pro Tier